clairesrc/proxypush/README.md

 - `$PUSHER_NAME` is the name of a pusher set in the master server's config file.
 - `$REPO_ROOT` is the absolute path on the master server to the root directory of the repo you want to push.
 Falls back to $PWD's git root if not set.
 - `$OPTIONS` is appended to the push command defined in the master config file that is executed on the pusher server.

+## to-do/contribution suggestions

+i'll be working on this myself but feel free to open a PR (:
+- handle the text processing and conditional logic in a more robust scripting language instead of bash+awk
+- use rsync instead of scp
+- interactive features to kickstart pusher configuration & choosing a pusher